Check the Differences Between Wet Lease and Dry Lease Aircraft

 More of a Rental than a Lease: Wet leasing often resembles a rental agreement more than a traditional lease.
 It’s important to understand that the lessee is essentially renting the aircraft and its crew for a specific purpose and period.
 He is entering into a long-term ownership or leasing arrangement.

-Dry Leasing:
+Pros of Dry Leasing:

 More Freedom: Dry leasing offers lessees greater freedom and control over the operation of the aircraft.
 There is no crew provided by the private jet charter services provider.
 So the lessee has the flexibility to select and manage their crew.
 This allows for tailored staffing and operational decisions.